jamesshore/ergotest/docs/automation_api.md

 Spawn an isolated child process, import the modules in _modulePaths_ inside that process, and run them as a single test suite.
 Requires each module to `export default describe(...)`.
 (See the [test API](test_api.md) for details.)
 The _modulePaths_ must be absolute paths.

-> **Note:** Although the child process is isolated from your test automation script, and each test run gets a fresh child process, all the tests for a given test run are in the same process.
+> **Note:** Although the child process is isolated from your test automation script, and each test run gets a fresh child process, all the tests run in the same process.
 They run sequentially, not in parallel, and are not isolated from each other.

 The test modules will be loaded fresh every time this method is called, allowing you to run your tests as part of a watch script.

-If the tests enter an infinite loop or throw an uncaught exception, a test watchdog will kill the tests and generate a corresponding test failure.
+If the tests enter an infinite loop or throw an uncaught exception, a test watchdog will kill the tests and generate a failed [TestCaseResult](#testcaseresult).

 If any of the _modulePaths_ fail to load, the remaining modules will still run.
-The failed modules will have a corresponding test failure in the test results.
+Each failed module will generate a failed [TestCaseResult](#testcaseresult).

 > **Warning:** Your test modules and test runner must use the same installation of `ergotest`, or you’ll get an error saying the test modules don’t export a test suite.

-Use [options](#testoptions) to provide configuration data to the tests and otherwise customize your test run.
+Use _options_ to provide configuration data to the tests and otherwise customize your test run.

 > **Warning:** Because the tests run in a child process, any configuration information you provide will be serialized.
 Only bare objects, arrays, and primitive data can be provided; class instances will not work.